 - A biopsy.
 Your doctor takes a sample of the tumor to test it for cancer and help guide your treatment.

 - Blood tests.
 You may get different tests to check the overall health of your blood, kidneys, and liver.
 Your doctor may also test for signs of a tumor, like high hormone levels.
-And if he thinks you have a genetic condition, you may also get a genetic test.
+And if they think you have a genetic condition, you may also get a genetic test.

 - Imaging.
 CT, MRI, X-ray, ultrasound, and bone scans can show where the tumor is and whether it has spread.

 How Are They Treated?

 It depends on the kind of tumor you have, where it is, and if it has spread.
 Germ cell tumors can spread to other parts of your body such as lymph nodes, the lungs, liver, or brain.
 Your doctor will also take your age and overall health into account.
 You may need more than one type of treatment.
 Your doctor will help you figure out the best approach.

 Treatment options usually include:

 - Surgery to remove the tumor.
 If it’s cancer, your doctor needs to get out all the cancer cells.
 That could mean removing the testicle or ovary and fallopian tube where the tumor is located.

 - Chemotherapy (chemo), which uses drugs to kill cancer.
 It’s often used if the tumor is cancer and has spread to other parts of your body.

 - Radiation, which uses high energy from X-rays or other sources to kill cancer cells.
 Newer kinds of radiation focus as close as possible on the tumor to help limit side effects.